Hu8MA/Algorithms_Library/README.md

 ## Contributions
----

-I welcome contributions to this repository and aim to develop it into a scientific resource for researchers and specialists in developing algorithms in Java and C#.
+I welcome contributions to this repository and aim to develop it into a scientific resource for researchers and specialists in developing algorithms in Java 🥇  and C# 💡 .